joagre/ratatoskr/ideas/r.md

 ### Functional encapsulation

-* Considerable effort has been invested in introducing a purely functional and encapsulating `struct` definition.
-This allows for the grouping of member variables and functions using familiar C++/Java member modifiers such as `public`, `private`, and `const`, as well as `this` references and more.
+* Effort has been invested in introducing a purely functional and encapsulating `struct` definition.
+This allows for the grouping of member variables and functions using familiar C++/Java member modifiers such as `public`, `private`, `const`, `this` references and more.

-Many features are intentionally excluded from Satie by design,
+Many features are are by design excluded from Satie, including:
-including:

 * Pointers
 * Type specifications